The use and licensing of ATV/OHV in the Bear Lake West HOA subdivisions is covered under the CC&Rs as well as County laws. Some state laws may apply.

 Caribou-Targhee National Forest - Montpelier Ranger District:

-The Montpeilier Ranger District office in Montpelier has free maps of the area and also an easier-to-read version for around $10.
+The Monpelier Ranger District Office in Montpelier has free maps of the area for a small fee.

 The Forest Dip Trail starts on BLM property near Fish Haven and then connects into the National Forest.
 Please contact the BLM for the location of the trailhead in Idaho.